-Before starting with Dynamic Routing, familiarize yourself with Conversation Builder and Intent Builder.
+Before starting with Dynamic Routing, familiarize yourself with Conversation Builder and Intent Manager.
 This documentation makes references to both bots and intents, so prior knowledge is helpful.
 One great way to gain exposure to these applications is to complete the Getting Started with Bot Building tutorial series.

 Dynamic Routing requires the following components to operate:

 Here is a representation of how the various components integrate:

 You need to have a routing bot either on Conversation Builder or on external automation platforms.
 The routing bot, connected to the primary messaging skill, receives the conversations, and executes routing policies that brands define in the dynamic routing policy management interface , to direct incoming conversations to the right agent skill.
 Liveperson provides a Conversation Orchestrator bot template which makes it easy for brands to get started.
 The Conversation Orchestrator bot is pre-wired to both the Conversation Context Service and routing policies I. You are welcome to use your own routing bot but will have to manually configure the bot.
 You can also use a routing bot on a different automation platform like Google DialogFlow.
 In such cases, you need to use the Next Actions API to receive recommendations on those external platforms.

 The Dynamic Routing Policy Management interface provides the UI to create routing policies.
 Policies contain conditions and actions.
 Conditions are configured using attributes, logical operators, and values.
 Some attributes like conversation attributes and authenticated SDEs are directly available for routing.
 Other attributes, including custom data, can be configured by developers using the Conversation Context Service.
 Actions are configured to transfer to skills or agents, or even to send messages.
 The interface allows users to enable, disable, and prioritize policies.